 Tan Sri Cecil Abraham’s practice covers a wide breadth of areas that includes corporate and commercial, environmental, banking and securities, insurance, shipping, and competition law as well as arbitration.
 He has in recent times argued the leading cases in Malaysia on unjust enrichment, the doctrine of separate legal entities, defamation and the law of reportage, enforcement of arbitration awards, the doctrine of non-delegable duty of care in the context of medical negligence claims, the applicable procedure to adjudication claims in the construction industry and the exercise of royal prerogative powers, to name but a few.

 Tan Sri Cecil Abraham is an advisory member of the International Council of Commercial Arbitration (ICCA) Governing Board and a panel arbitrator of institutions such as ICSID, SIAC, HKIAC and AIAC, to name but a few.

 Tan Sri Cecil Abraham graduated with an LLB (Honours) from Queen Mary College, University of London and was called to the English Bar.
 He was admitted to the Malaysian Bar in February 1970.
 He is a fellow of Queen Mary College, University of London, the Chartered Institute of Arbitrators UK, the Malaysian Institute of Arbitrators, the Singapore Institute of Arbitrators and the Australian Centre for International Commercial Arbitration.
 He is a chartered arbitrator and also a Bencher of Middle Temple.

-He is regularly appointed as arbitrator in domestic and in international commercial as well as investment treaty arbitrations.
-He also acts as counsel for investors in several investment treaty disputes.
+He is regularly appointed as arbitrator in domestic and in international commercial and is the only Malaysian to sit as arbitrator in investment treaty arbitrations.